 - Get an executive coach and work with them on skills and attitudes related to running a business.
 An executive coach will help keep you accountable as you progress in this area.

 If you are a bona fide senior executive and serious about taking your performance to the next level, I can help.
 I offer three complimentary executive coaching sessions to all executives in your position.
-To schedule our first call, just click the button below and choose the time and date that will work best for you.
+To schedule our first call, just click the link below and choose the time and date that will work best for you.

 About This Competency